MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-evaluate-semantic-kernel.md

 1. On the **Create a new flow** screen, select **Create** in the **Standard flow** tile.
 1. At the top of the new flow, select **+ Python** to create a new Python node, and name the node *math_planner*.
 1. Select **+** at the top of the **Files** tab to upload reference files such as the MathPlugin from the Semantic Kernel package.
-1. Update the the *math_planner.py* code to set up the connection and define the input and output of the planner node.
+1. Update the *math_planner.py* code to set up the connection and define the input and output of the planner node.

    :::image type="content" source="./media/how-to-evaluate-semantic-kernel/set-connection-in-python.png" alt-text="Screenshot of setting custom connection in python node.":::